nhmvienna/AutDeNovo/README.md

 -   A table with BLAST hits of each contig
 -   A folder with the amino-acid sequences of all BUSCO hits

 In addition, various html-based results can be loaded in Firefox.
-The file `HTML_outputs.sh` in the output folder contains all commands to load the HTML output in Firefox at a later timepoint.
+The file `HTML_outputs.sh` in the /output folder contains all commands to load the HTML output in Firefox at a later timepoint.
 Moreover, the full pipeline including all commands will be written to a file named `pipeline.sh` in the /shell folder.
 In particular, this file allows to repeat certain analyses in the whole pipeline.

 ## Future updates